Boss Mama at Grubeze, Product Designer and Developer

 The flexibility, being my own boss and pleasing myself.

 What fears did you have about starting your business?

 It’s a huge learning curve and while I have a background in PR, Comms and Marketing the rest of it is all brand new to me.
-The R&D, market research, prototypes and production side of things etc has been fabulous to learn and experience but the business admin side of things is my biggest fear.
-I’m super organised but I’m not a numbers person so I’m going to have to get my head around the financial side fast once the product starts selling.
+The R&D, market research, prototypes, and production side of things etc has been fabulous to learn and experience but the business admin side of things is my biggest fear.
+I’m super organized but I’m not a numbers person so I’m going to have to get my head around the financial side fast once the product starts selling.

 What’s the biggest lesson you’ve learned in running your home based business?

 That you can only do what you can do in the time you have.
 While I aim to meet my self-set deadlines, I have to acknowledge that I’m only one person and I’m only human and that unforeseeable stuff comes up from time to time that’s out of my control and I just have to accept it.

 How do you find the right balance between being a partner, wife or mother and running your business?